renec-chain/dapp-starter/README.md

 This repo provides a starting point for building a dapp on the `renec` blockchain.

+## Project Structure

+- `programs`: This folder contains the logic code for the program.
+It uses `anchor` framework to build the program.
+- `app`: This folder contains FE code for the dapp.
+It uses `next-js` and `typescript` to build the FE.
+- `dev-scripts`: This folder contains scripts to build and deploy the program, and to setup the FE using `bash-scripts`.
+Support running on `Unix` environemnt.
+- `tests`: This folder contains tests for the `program`

 ## Prerequisite

 - cargo / rust